darshil0/Gemini-Omni-Suite/README.md

 **Model:** `gemini-2.5-flash-native-audio-preview`

 *   **Functionality**: A real-time voice interface that uses the Live API for continuous, interruptible conversation.
+*   **UI Highlights**: Features an advanced **Audio Visualizer** with pill-shaped bars and a gentle "idle wave" animation when the user is silent.
 *   **Walkthrough**:
     1. Navigate to the **Live Voice** tab.
     2. Click the central **Microphone** button to initiate the WebSocket connection.
     3. Speak naturally to the AI.
-The visualizer bars will react to the model's voice output.
+The visualizer bars will react dynamically to the audio frequencies.
     4. Tap the button again to disconnect the session.
 *   **Visual Reference**:
     > ![Voice Assistant Screenshot](docs/screenshots/voice_assistant_demo.png)